 Andy Little, DO

 Resident Publications and Chapter Resources

-The Fast Track is the nation's only publication written for an by osteopathic emergency medicine students and residents.
-Published quarterly, The Fast Track is your go-to resource for tricks of the trade, residency information, case studies, oppinions, and issues affecting you daily.
+The nation's only publication written for and by osteopathic emergency medicine students and residents.
+Published quarterly, The Fast Track is your go-to resource for tricks of the trade, residency information, case studies, opinions, and issues affecting you daily.
 Click here to learn more!

 OMM in the ED is a skillset unique to osteopathic physicians.
 The ED card is a great tool to keep your skills honed.
 Click here to download!